liuyc09/GestureRecog/README.txt

             >reset, and check for one of the passwords listed
             >above starting with the 4th capture

-Upon entering a successful password, the system anounces in the text box PASSWORD ACCEPTED, and on failure: INTRUDER....
+Upon entering a successful password, the system announces in the text box PASSWORD ACCEPTED, and on failure: INTRUDER....
 INTRUDER....

 -----------